Where coast and craft lines meet.

 Learn & Stitch Together

-Whether you’re picking up a needle for the first time or deepening your practice, these courses offer thoughtful, hands-on learning rooted in Sashiko’s cultural traditions.
-Each class is guided with humility, care, and a spirit of connection.
+Whether you’re picking up a needle for the first time or deepening your practice, this space offers thoughtful, hands-on learning rooted in Sashiko’s cultural traditions.
+Each lesson is guided with humility, care, and a spirit of connection.

 Threads of Connection